CDLUC3/mrt-doc/design/object-reset/prune.md

 - leverages existing tools
 - depositor can preview purge candidates in the Merritt UI (and in an enhanced API)
 - depositor initiates the PRUNE
-- provenance can be recorded when the PRUNE is applied
+- provenance should be recorded when the PRUNE is applied
-  - should we record a new version to save this provenance information?

 ### CON:
 - fix is a 2 step process